WelSimLLC/welsim.github.io/collections/_posts/2025-12-27-compile-the-open-source-electromagnetic-simulation-solver-alace.md

 MFEM_USE_MUMPS = ON
 ```

+Meanwhile, you need to make corresponding modifications to the source files based on the diff files located in the extern/patch/mfem folder under the Palace directory.
+Since there are quite a few source files to be modified, you should proceed with patience and care.
+Alternatively, you can first compile the code on Linux, then copy and overwrite the automatically modified mfem folder to the mfem directory that needs to be compiled on Windows.
 Generate the Visual Studio project files and compile them directly to obtain the MFEM static library.

 ## Compiling Palace
 At this point, all complex dependent libraries have been successfully compiled.
 Proceed to the final step of this project: use the built-in CMake configuration file to generate Visual Studio project files and compile Palace.
 Note that you should select the CMakeLists.txt file located in the palace subdirectory instead of the one in the root directory, as the latter is used for generating the SuperBuild.